THE ACTING HOPE STORY

 I have been a full time teacher since 1997 after obtaining my B.Prim.Ed.Degree at the University of Stellenbosch, specializing in teaching children with specific learning difficulties.

 I moved to live and work in the UK in 1999 and decided to specialize further through the Helen Arkell dyslexia centre and British Dyslexic Association in successfully identifying and managing children with various learning difficulties.

 Whilst working at a school for children with specific needs, I started discovering that the use of drama as a therapy medium in their everyday life, helped them cope better with acceptance of their disabilities, improved their social skills and helped them become emotionally stronger individuals.

-Throughout my years of teaching, I have seen lots of heartache in children, and it was an absolute revelation to discover something that could help them work through those problems and improve their well being.
+Throughout my years of teaching, I have seen so much heartache in children, and it was an absolute revelation to discover something that could help them work through those problems and improve their well-being.